Red Hat OpenShift vs Porter

 | Starting price | From €300/mo | Free tier available✓ |

-| Best for | Large enterprises needing enterprise support, compliance, and built-in developer tooling on top of Kubernetes | Growing engineering teams who need Kubernetes scalability but don't have dedicated DevOps resources |
+| Best for | Fortune 500 companies and regulated industries requiring managed Kubernetes with integrated DevOps, compliance tooling, and dedicated enterprise support. | Growing engineering teams who need Kubernetes scalability but don't have dedicated DevOps resources |

 | Tags | ||